 My recommended place to eat dinner during your one day in Rome is Cantina e Cucina, a centrally located restaurant that serves rustic Italian fare.
 The setting is picturesque but the food is equally impressive so it offers the best of both worlds.

 Besides tempting pasta and pizza, you can browse classic meat dishes, fresh salads, and Italian wines.
-The restaurant opens at 5pm and I recommend arriving early (6-6.30pm latest) to avoid queuing.
-In case the restaurant is full, you can check out one of the other restaurants on the street, like Mastrociccia – Osteria Bistrot or Mimì e Cocò.
+I recommend arriving around 6 – 6.30 pm latest to avoid queuing.

 Save room for dinner and nip right next door to Cantina e Cucina, where you can pick up, arguably, the most delicious tiramisu in the whole of Italy.
 Let me tell you in advance: they are not exaggerating!
 We legit went back every day for dessert during our 4 days in Rome.
 No kidding!